×

 Public Service Broadcasting, led by J. Willgoose, Esq., from the UK, merges cinematic rock with historical themes, famous for albums like The Race For Space.
 Known for collaborations with artists like Kate Stables, their work, often featuring archival sounds, celebrates human spirit through innovative storytelling.

-The Slow Readers Club, born in Manchester, craft anthemic post-punk alt-rock with dark, political lyrics.
-Known for powerful live shows, their 2023 album hit UK No29.
+The Slow Readers Club, from Manchester, blend anthemic post-punk and alt-rock with dark, political lyrics.
+Known for powerful live shows and catchy, uplifting anthems.

 Millie Manders and The Shutup deliver cross-genre punk with energetic flair, infectious hooks, and thought-provoking lyrics.
 Known for electrifying live shows, her music has been praised by Radio X's John Kennedy and The Specials' Lynval Golding.